 More recently, Juan Jose Bocanegra has been active with the Downtown Human Services Council, the YMCA, and his own consulting business, the Northwest Empowerment Institute.
-He is currently the Staff Organizer for Washington State's Jobs with Justice.

 In a video-taped interviews conducted by Chris Paredes, Cristal Barragan, and Trevor Griffey on February 2, 2006, in the Chicano Room of the UW's Ethnic Cultural Center, Bocanegra shared his memories of growing up, of the Chicano movement, and of the various campaigns he was involved with in the 1970s.
 Video editing by Cristal Barragan.